 According to Ayurveda, triphala is a tridoshic rasayan.
 It has balancing and rejuvenating effects on the three elements (Vata, Pitta, and Kapha), which make up the body.

-Among the herbal remedies, the remedies that help in cleansing the colon are the most popular.
-A lot of people suffer from irregular bowel movements and constipation.
-When the bowel movements are hampered, the person experiences a number of health problems, like poor digestion and liver function, upset stomach, less vitality, and the worst is that the quality of life suffers.
+Among herbal remedies, the remedies that help in cleansing the colon are most popular.
+Many people suffer from irregular bowel movements and constipation.
+When bowel movements are hampered, the person experiences a number of health problems like poor digestion and liver function, upset stomach, less vitality and the worst is that the quality of life suffers.

 Benefits of Triphala

 It aids in digestion and is rich in antioxidants.
 It helps to improve liver function.
 Among the many benefits of triphala is its use to lower blood pressure, hence it is a part of alternative medicine for high blood pressure.